pierrepaleo/PDWT/README.md

 ## Parallel DWT

-PDWT is (yet another) parallel implementation of the Discrete Wavelet Transform (DWT).
+PDWT is a parallel implementation of the Discrete Wavelet Transform (DWT).
 This implementation in CUDA targets Nvidia GPUs.

 PDWT primarily aims at being fast, simple and versatile for an easy integration in a bigger project.